-(2) Option-based awards represent the grant date fair value for option-based awards.
+- (2) Option-based awards represent the grant date fair value for option-based awards.
 Both the grant date fair value and accounting fair value for option-based awards are calculated using the Black-Scholes model using the assumptions described in the table under "Share Option Values and Assumptions", below.
 The grant date fair value of option-based awards as presented will differ from the compensation expense included for these grants in the Corporation's financial statements.
-In accordance with International Financial Reporting Standards, the fair value of each award at the grant date is amortized over the relevant vesting period to arrive at compensation expense in the financial statements.

-(3) Bonus amounts for 2017 performance were paid at the end of the first quarter of fiscal 2018.
+In accordance with International Financial Reporting Standards, the fair value of each award at the grant date is amortized over the relevant vesting period to arrive at compensation expense in the financial statements. - (3) Bonus amounts for 2018 performance were paid at the end of the first quarter of 2019. - (4) The "all other compensation" amounts in this column include retention bonuses paid in 2018 on account of the Arrangement.
+The bonuses to Messrs.
+Smales (\$650,000), Fushman (\$650,000), Scherer (\$266,667) and Nackan (\$266,667), and were disclosed in the "Employment and Retention Agreements" section of the Corporation's Management Information Circular dated November 17, 2017 (the "Arrangement Circular") with respect to the Arrangement, which received approval of 99.4% of votes cast in person or by proxy at the special meeting held in connection with the Arrangement.